 As an indecisive people-pleaser, my reaction to a suggestion is often a thoughtless “sure! sounds good!” before I’ve even had time to sort out whether I do, in fact, want to do/eat/see whatever has been suggested.
 Traveling solo has given me more decisions to make – even if it’s just breakfast, lunch and dinner – and no routine fall into or more confident person to make decisions.
 It’s all me!

 And knowing what I love, and what I loathe, helps to make those decisions about where to spend my time easier.
+Here’s how I make choices when I’m traveling alone, because all that freedom can also be overwhelming.

 Finding what you love by traveling alone